CLA Get Ready Internships

 What is the profile of students participating in the program?

 CLA Get Ready Internships is a partnership with CLA's President’s Emerging Scholars (PES) and MLK programs.
-PES students are resilient, involved and accomplished, as well as diverse: Many are the first in their family to attend college, Pell Grant recipients, indigenous students, and students of color.
+PES students are resilient, involved and accomplished, as well as diverse: Many are the first in their family to attend college, Pell Grant recipients, Black, indigenous, and students of color.
 The MLK Program has a 50-year history of providing University of Minnesota students with individualized, holistic, and culturally-competent advising in support of educational equity, academic excellence, career development, and wellness.

 The College of Liberal Arts educates more of Minnesota’s workforce than any other college in the state with over 13,000+ undergraduate students.
 CLA students study across more than 60+ majors and minors in the Humanities, Languages, Arts, STEM and Social Sciences.
 Visit this page for more information about our students.

-This program will target students in their Sophomore year who are eager to gain professional experience.
+This program engages students in their sophomore year who are eager to gain paid professional experience.

 What training or support will CLA provide the students?

-Students in the CLA Get Ready Internships program will take a career course that prepares them for successfully searching for and applying for internships.
-Prior to starting at their internship, students will complete an orientation module and attend an in-person preparation session.
-While completing their internship experience, students will be enrolled in a hybrid (mostly online) internship reflection course that supports them in building strong relationships and guides them through being able to successfully navigate and make the most of their experience.
-Students will additionally receive ongoing individual support from their PES advisors, instructors and career counselors.
+Students in the CLA Get Ready Internships program take a career course that prepares them to search and apply for internships.
+Prior to starting at their internship, students complete an orientation module and participate in a preparation session.
+While completing their internship, students will be enrolled in a hybrid (mostly online) internship reflection course that guides them through navigating and maximizing their experience.
+Students will receive ongoing individual support from advisors, instructors and career counselors.